jaakkopasanen/ABX/README.md

 `welcome` details the welcome screen which is shown to the participants before the actual listening tests are launched.
 `description` can be used for giving instructions to the participants.
-The description uses [Markdown]() syntax.
+The description uses [Markdown](https://www.markdownguide.org/basic-syntax/) syntax.
 Note the strange `|-` after the `description: `, this tells YAML that the following is a multi-line text and without this the line breaks will be replaced with spaces.

-`form` can be used as a survey for collecting demographics information from the participants.
+`form` is optional and can be used as a survey for collecting demographics information from the participants.
 You should avoid collecting personally identifiable information.
 Form can have any number of input fields, these are listed with the bullet point syntax.
-Each input field needs to know name and type.
+Each input field needs to know a name and an `inputType`.
 Supported types are `text`, `number` and `select` (dropdown).
-List the set of available options `select` type input with the same bullet point syntax.
+List the set of available options for `select` type input with the same bullet point syntax.

-`results` section only has `description` which is similar to the welcome screen description.
+`results` section only has an optional `description` field, which is similar to the welcome screen description.
 The results are shown after all of the tests have been completed.
 The description is displayed at the top of the results screen.

 `options` list the audio samples used in **all** of the listening tests.
 First you declare the options in this section and then in the tests sections you can simply reference them with their names.
-Each option has the name as the identifier and can to have two additional fields: `url` for specifying where the audio clip is hosted and `tag` for grouping options together for statistical analysis. `tag` is optional and if you omit it, there won't be aggregated statistics in the results.
+Each option has the name as the identifier and can to have two additional fields: `audioUrl` for specifying where the audio clip is hosted and `tag` for grouping options together for statistical analysis. `tag` is optional and if you omit it, there won't be aggregated statistics in the results.
 Keep in mind to only group together audio clips which should be analyzed together.
 In this example all of the 32 kpbs MP3 clips are grouped together, as are 64 kbps and lossless clips.
 The results include aggregated